cloudnative-pg/charts/README.md

 For example, you can create a job that initializes only the `pgbench` database for a given scale with different settings of clients, time and jobs.

-## Contributing
+# Contributing

 Please read the [code of conduct](CODE-OF-CONDUCT.md) and the [guidelines](CONTRIBUTING.md) to contribute to the project.

-## Disclaimer
+# Disclaimer

 `cnpg-sandbox`is open source software and comes "as is".
 Please carefully read the [license](LICENSE) before you use this software, in particular the "Disclaimer of Warranty" and "Limitation of Liability" items.

-## Copyright
+# Copyright

-`cnpg-sandbox` is distributed under Apache License 2.0.
-`cnpg` is distributed under Apache License 2.0.
-`cnpg-pgbench` is distributed under Apache License 2.0.
+Helm charts for CloudNativePG are distributed under Apache License 2.0.